GridPlus/gridplus-sdk/docs/index.md

 ]
 ```

+## Restrictions on Lattice addresses

+Although the request is generalized, the Lattice will only serve certain addresses.
+The following are restrictions for the existing version of Lattice firmware:

+* `ETH`: The Lattice only returns the 0-th index address (`m/44'/60'/0'/0/0`) of the current wallet (either on-board Lattice or external SafeCard).
+This means `n` must be equal to `1` and the only acceptable path is that of the 0-th index address.
+* `BTC`: Currently we only support `p2sh-p2wpkh` BTC addresses which use [BIP49](https://en.bitcoin.it/wiki/BIP_0049): `m/49'/0'/0'/0/x`.
+If testnet is enabled (`testnet3`), we also allow `m/49'/1'/0'/0/x`.
+Here, `x` may be any address that has been "cached" by the Lattice.
+We cache addresses relative to the requested address based on the [gap limit](https://blog.blockonomics.co/bitcoin-what-is-this-gap-limit-4f098e52d7e1?gi=616654046ec4).
+For the regular wallet, the gap limit is 20.
+In addition to these addresses, the user may request change addresses (`m/49'/0'/0/1/x` and `m/49'/1'/0'/1/x`).
+The gap limit for change addresses is 1.
+Because the Lattice itself is stateless, it creates new addresses whenever previous addresses are requested.
+For example, if regular addresses 0-19 have been cached (i.e. on an initial cache) and the user requests addresses 9-19, the wallet would then cache 20-29 and the user could then request any of those addresses (which would, in turn, lead to more becoming available).
+The same logic applies for change addresses, but only the subsequent one would get cached.
+Note that if you request addresses outside of the gap limit, you will get an error and no new addresses will be cached.

 # Requesting Signatures

 > This function requires the user to interact with the Lattice.
 It therefore uses your client's timeout to sever the request if needed.